theKashey/kashe/README.md

 ### boxed
 - `boxed(function(...args)=>T):(_, ...args)=>T` - "prefixes" a call to function with "weakmappable" argument. __All arguments__ shall be equal to return a cached result.
-Use `boxed` to make any function kashe-memoizable, but adding a leading argument.
+Use `boxed` to make any function kashe-memoizable, buy adding a leading argument.
 ```js
 import {boxed} from 'kashe';